Hanwant/madigan/README.md

 maximize rewards given by the environment. <br>
 <br>
 ***agent -> trader<br>
-environment -> 'market', broker, exchange, participants <br>
+environment -> 'market', broker, exchange, data, participants <br>
-action space -> buy/sell/desired portfolio <br>
+action space -> buy/sell/hold, desired portfolio <br>
 reward -> equity returns / sharpe / sortino, transaction costs***<br>
 <br>

 ### Main Components
-- #### Environment
+#### Environment
   A suitable formalization and implementation of an environment is required to create autonomous systems.
 Should serve the roles of Broker/Exchange and data source.
 - Written in C++ with bindings to python - gives peace of mind with respect to speed.
 - Currently contains bare minimum functionality for accounting and provides an interface where desired number of transaction units can be specified.
 Order semantics pending.
-- #### Objective Function
+#### Objective Function
 Objective function and reward shaping for rl should reflect the objectives of a trader.
 I.e risk-adjusted returns, margin constraints, transaction costs etc
 Currently Implemented:
   - Raw Log returns
   - Naive sharpe and sortino aggregations
   - Differential sharpe and sortino updates (DSR & DDR)
   - Proximal Portfolio penalty
-- #### Input Space
+#### Input Space
 The input space refers to the representation of data which is presented to any model or agent.
 This may be a matrix with dimensions corresponding to time, asset , features etc. Or it could be a flat vector containing the corresponding